King coconut

 Red king coconut, a rare variety/form that has pink-color under epicarp.

-King coconut (Cocos nucifera var aurantiaca) is a variety of coconut, native to Sri Lanka, where it is known as Thæmbili (Sinhala: තැඹිලි) also found in India and Indonesia.
+King coconut is a dwarf coconut cultivar native to Sri Lanka, where it is known as Thæmbili (Sinhala: තැඹිලි) also found in India and Indonesia.
 It has less sugar content than other coconuts.
 There are several sub-varieties of the king coconut, the most common being the "red dwarf" (kaha thæmbili, commonly referred to as gon thæmbili).
 The other variety is "Ran Thæmbili", a smaller variety containing about forty nuts in a bunch.
-The king coconut tree is shorter than coconut trees, and is commonly found growing wild in many areas of the country.
+The king coconut tree is a shorter variety, and is commonly found growing wild in many areas of the country.

-The king coconut water, or liquid endosperm of young King coconut is a nutritious beverage rich in sugars (mainly reducing sugars), minerals (mainly K+), vitamins (mainly B & C) and amino acids.
-King coconut water has been used in Ayurveda (herbal medicine).
-One of the most common uses is a mixture of Aralu powder (Myrobalans) added to the water of a king coconut.
+The king coconut water, the liquid endosperm of young coconuts, is a nutritious beverage rich in sugars (mainly reducing sugars), minerals (mainly K+), vitamins (mainly B & C) and amino acids.

 Sri Lanka now exports packaged king coconut water in a variety of brands.

-There are many cultivated coconut varieties found in Sri Lanka.
-Most of them undergo research through the National Coconut Research Institute.
-The National Coconut Research Institute identified these varieties during a recent coconut germplasm exploration mission in the Southern Province of Sri Lanka.

-Coconut in Sri Lanka is currently classified into 15 different forms grouped under three varieties, 'Typica', 'Nana' and 'Aurantiaca'.
-The visual morphological features of several new coconut morphotypes were characterized to include them in the taxonomic classification of coconuts in Sri Lanka.
-It is also found in some parts of Kerala, where it is known as (Chomana Thenga) or red coconut.